serCliff/McCluskey/README.md

 ```

 ## INTRODUCE YOUR 'd' terms
-Before you introuduce your function, you can introduce some 'd' terms which will be used only if they were needed to simplify your logical results.
+After you introuduce your function, you can introduce some 'd' terms which will be used only if they were needed to simplify your logical results.

 ## FINALLY
 When execution is finisihed, it returns the solution of apply Quine McCluskey to your function.